 - Can be cooked under 30 minutes

-Dinnerly provides fast and affordable meal options for those who like to cook with both limited time and budget.
+Dinnerly provides fast and affordable meal delivery for those who like to cook with both limited time and budget.
 To this end, the majority of their meal recipes only use between five and seven ingredients.
 Prep work is essentially nonexistent, although this does mean that some of their flavor variety is a bit weak in comparison to other subscription plans.

 Still, there’s a lot to like if you want to partake in a low-carb meal option without breaking the bank.